 As set forth in the table below, we granted equity awards to Messrs.
-Pietri, Johnsen and Hammond that vest in sixteen equal quarterly installments on the last business day of the quarter beginning on September 30, 2016.
-These awards were granted on September 1, 2016.
+Pietri, Weiss, Johnsen and Hammond that vest in sixteen equal quarterly installments on the last business day of the quarter beginning on September 30, 2018.
+These awards were granted on September 4, 2018.
 The compensation committee considered the comparative data and individual performance factors described above when determining the value of each grant.
 The committee exercised its collective business judgment and experience in making these determinations, with the objective of recognizing each executive's level of responsibility and contributions during the past year, and retaining him and proving appropriate incentives for the future.
-The committee did not use an arithmetic scorecard in determining the appropriate value of each grant or each executive's performance, contribution or value to the Company, and instead developed a consensus based on committee discussions and interactions with the executive officers, including the chief executive officer.
+The committee did not use an arithmetic scorecard in determining the appropriate value of each grant or each executive's performance, contribution or value to us, and instead developed a consensus based on committee discussions and interactions with the executive officers, including the chief executive officer.
 In determining the allocation of the awards between stock options and RSUs, the compensation committee considered the different goals intended to be achieved through these different types of awards as discussed above.

-Named Executive Officer Type of Equity Award Number of Shares Subject to Award (#)

-Antonio J. Pietri Stock Options 86,156

-Restricted Stock Units 77,541

-Karl E. Johnsen Stock Options 22,914

-Restricted Stock Units 20,623

-Frederic G. Hammond Stock Options 10,999

-Restricted Stock Units 9,899

-Restricted Stock Units
+Fiscal 2019 Equity Awards Named Executive Officer Type of Equity Award Number of Shares Subject to Award (#) Antonio J. Pietri Stock Options 48,158 39,008 Restricted Stock Units 173,371 Performance Stock Units (LTI) Karl E. Johnsen Stock Options 13,244 Restricted Stock Units 10,727 Performance Stock Units (LTI) 37,188 Frederic G. Hammond Stock Options 7,224 Restricted Stock Units 5,851 Performance Stock Units (LTI) 15,604 Gary M. Weiss 16,053 Stock Options Restricted Stock Units 13,003